 When you marry someone, you usually do so with reasonable expectations that you’re getting into a certain kind of relationship.
 When you get divorced, however, life can feel far more uncertain.
 This is especially true when you consider potentially contentious factors like alimony and spousal support.

 Understanding how much you’ll receive or have to pay is vital to your future.
-At the Law Office of Amy L. Gervich, our dedicated divorce and family law attorneys have over 15 years of combined experience helping families in Clayton and St. Louis make sure their spousal support awards are fair and equitable.
+At the Law Office of Amy L. Gervich, our dedicated divorce and family law attorney has over 15 years of experience helping families in Clayton and St. Louis make sure their spousal support awards are fair and equitable.
 Divorces and separations can definitely be scary, but we’re committed to the belief that the right legal guidance can transform them into an extremely positive experience.

 Missouri’s Views On Spousal Maintenance And Support